-- Networking with fellow agents, and promoting the listing at office meetings and board meetings.
+- Networking with fellow agents and promoting the listing at office meetings and board meetings.

 Pocket Listings to Find Buyers

-In certain cases, luxury home sellers sometimes don't want their homes exposed to the public because they value privacy over money.
-Or, their home is so weird that few buyers except those with a ton of cash who can afford to remodel will want it.
+In certain cases, luxury home sellers don't want their homes exposed to the public because they value privacy over money.
+Or, their home is so unique that few buyers except those with a ton of cash who can afford to remodel will want it.

 Some sellers also hope a pocket listing will attract that patient buyer who is waiting in the shadows.
 Every agent has a buyer or two who wants the agent to let them know if a home in a particular neighborhood becomes available, but that doesn't mean the buyer will pay market value for that home or that the buyer will even know it is for sale.

 Pocket listings were typically favored by many real estate agents because it meant the listing agent would most likely also represent the buyer, a practice known as double-ending and dual agency.
 It could have meant a double commission to that agent because the agent would probably pocket both the listing and selling agent's fees.
 It gave a pocket listing a whole new meaning, making the practice controversial.

 As a result, the National Association of Realtors adopted a new policy stating the listing agent must market the property to the public within one day, effectively banning pocket listings.
 The policy went into effect on January 1, 2020.